• Instruction

 How do you read greens by looking at the hole?

 Take a look at the golf hole while crouching down behind your ball.
 You will notice that the hole is either higher or lower than you, and you can determine if you have a downhill or uphill putt.
-In addition, by looking at the hole, you can see which side of the hole is higher and then putt to the highest point to have it drop into the hole.
+In addition, by looking at the hole, you can see which side of the hole is higher and then putt it to the highest point to have it drop into the hole.

 How do you read the green map in golf?

 A green map will show you how most greens are built and where the most break is.
-The green maps are especially helpful when using the Aim Point putting method.
+The green maps are especially helpful when using the aim point-putting method.
 In addition, you can use the green map to help hit your approach shot closer.
 Green maps show you the highest and lowest points on the green and where you should be aiming your putts.

 What is the best approach to reading putts?

-When out on the golf course, you can read a putt the traditional way by standing behind the ball and looking down the line, but you can also do the Aim Point or Plumb Bobbing method if you find the green complex.
+You can read a putt the traditional way by standing behind the ball and looking down the line, but you can also do the Aim Point or Plumb Bobbing method if you find the green complex.

 Do you need to know how to read greens to be a great putter?